erikandersson96/portfolio-project-five/README.md

 ### Intention

 This website is a fictional website for the purpose of my Fifth Portfolio Project for Code Institute’s Full Stack Software Development Course.
-I created this website with the knowledge I gained from the `add relevant modules here` modules.
+I created this website with the knowledge I gained from the `Building an E-commerce Platform, Introduction to Search Engine Optimization and Web Marketing` modules in the last section of the course.

-The main goal of this project was to test my new knowledge in Django and Bootstrap.
+The main goal of this project was to test my new knowledge in Building an E-commerce Platform with Django, Bootstrap and Stripe as a payment system.

 ##### Features I aimed to achieve with this project:
+* To make the website easy to understand for the user.
+* Make sure so the website has good `UI and UX` throughout the whole website so the user doesn't get confuesed.
+* Create a easily navigated website with an easy to understand `navigation menu on top and a nice footer at the bottom`.
+* Follow a `black and yellow` theme throughout the whole website design.

 ---